TheCoolerServer/tcs-framework/README.md

 The base respawn template for the framework, responsible for the radios module and the spectator screen on death.

 #### TCS_Tickets
 Adds a ticket-based respawn system with a shared pool of tickets per side.
-When no tickets are availible the player will not respawn until more tickets are awarded.
-This respawn template NEEDS a respawn time greater than 0.

-#### TCS_Tickets
-Adds a ticket-based respawn system with a shared pool of tickets per side.
-When no tickets are availible the player will not respawn until more tickets are awarded.
+When no tickets are available the player will not respawn until more tickets are awarded.
 Incompatible with the `TCS_Individual_Tickets` respawn template.
 This respawn template NEEDS a respawn time greater than 0.

 #### TCS_Individual_Tickets